material-motion/material-motion/starmap/specifications/primitives/README.md

 Tweens have a **starting time** and a **duration**.
 The starting time and duration properties allow tweens to be sequenced in relation to other tweens.

 Tweens use an **interpolation function**.
 This is often a cubic-bezier, but could be any mathematical equation accepting time as an input.

-## Gesture recognition

-**What it is**: *recognition of continuous or discrete actions from a stream of device input events*.

-**Registration**: A gesture recognizer can be attached to an element.

-**Interpreting events**: Gesture recognizers transform input events into meaningful outputs.
-The output is often a linear transformation of translation, rotation, and/or scale.

-**Frequency of recognition**: Gestures may be recognized continuously (many times) or discretely (once).

-**Simultaneous gesture recognition**: Multiple gesture recognizers can be associated with a single element.
-All associated gesture recognizers should be capable of generating values simultaneously.
-For instance:

-> Two pan gestures are registered to a carousel:
->
-> - horizontal pans move between items in the carousel, and
-> - vertical pans collapse or expand the carousel.
->
-> Both gestures can occur simultaneously.

-**Gesture dependencies**: Gesture recognizers can defer recognition until other recognizers have failed.
-For instance:

-> An element can both be tapped and double-tapped; tap is deferred until the failure of double-tap.

-**Velocity**: Continuous gesture recognizers include a velocity in each event.
-When a gesture's state becomes `recognized`, its velocity may be fed into applied forces.

 ## Applied forces